eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `to_fqdns_dns_reject_response_code` - (Computed) - String - ToFqdnsDNSRejectResponseCode sets the DNS response code for rejecting DNS requests.<br />Possible values are "nameError" or "refused".<br />Default: refused.
 - `to_fqdns_enable_poller` - (Computed) - Bool - ToFqdnsEnablePoller replaces the DNS proxy-based implementation of FQDN policies<br />with the less powerful legacy implementation.<br />Default: false.
 - `container_runtime_labels` - (Computed) - String - ContainerRuntimeLabels enables fetching of container-runtime labels from the specified container runtime and associating them with endpoints.<br />Supported values are: "none", "containerd", "crio", "docker", "auto"<br />As of Cilium 1.7.0, Cilium no longer fetches information from the<br />container runtime and this field is ignored.<br />Default: none.
 - `ipam` - (Computed) - String - Ipam specifies the IP address allocation mode to use.<br />Possible values are "crd" and "eni".<br />"eni" will use AWS native networking for pods.
-Eni requires masquerade to be set to false.<br />"crd" will use CRDs for controlling IP address management.<br />Empty value will use host-scope address management.
+Eni requires masquerade to be set to false.<br />"crd" will use CRDs for controlling IP address management.<br />"hostscope" will use hostscope IPAM mode.<br />"kubernetes" will use addersing based on node pod CIDR.<br />Empty value will use hostscope for cilum <= 1.7 and "kubernetes" otherwise.
 - `ip_tables_rules_noinstall` - (Computed) - Bool - IPTablesRulesNoinstall disables installing the base IPTables rules used for masquerading and kube-proxy.<br />Default: false.
 - `auto_direct_node_routes` - (Computed) - Bool - AutoDirectNodeRoutes adds automatic L2 routing between nodes.<br />Default: false.
 - `enable_node_port` - (Computed) - Bool - EnableNodePort replaces kube-proxy with Cilium's BPF implementation.<br />Requires spec.kubeProxy.enabled be set to false.<br />Default: false.
 - `etcd_managed` - (Computed) - Bool - EtcdManagd installs an additional etcd cluster that is used for Cilium state change.<br />The cluster is operated by cilium-etcd-operator.<br />Default: false.
-- `enable_remote_node_identity` - (Computed) - Bool - EnableRemoteNodeIdentity enables the remote-node-identity added in Cilium 1.7.0.<br />Default: false.
+- `enable_remote_node_identity` - (Computed) - Bool - EnableRemoteNodeIdentity enables the remote-node-identity added in Cilium 1.7.0.<br />Default: true.
+- `hubble` - (Computed) - [hubble_spec](#hubble_spec) - Hubble configures the Hubble service on the Cilium agent.
 - `remove_cbr_bridge` - (Computed) - Bool - RemoveCbrBridge is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `restart_pods` - (Computed) - Bool - RestartPods is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `reconfigure_kubelet` - (Computed) - Bool - ReconfigureKubelet is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `node_init_bootstrap_file` - (Computed) - String - NodeInitBootstrapFile is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `cni_bin_path` - (Computed) - String - CniBinPath is not implemented and may be removed in the future.<br />Setting this has no effect.

+### hubble_spec

+HubbleSpec configures the Hubble service on the Cilium agent.

+#### Argument Reference

+The following arguments are supported:

+- `enabled` - (Computed) - Bool - Enabled decides if Hubble is enabled on the agent or not.
+- `metrics` - (Computed) - List(String) - Metrics is a list of metrics to collect.
+If empty or null, metrics are disabled.<br />See https://docs.cilium.io/en/stable/configuration/metrics/#hubble-exported-metrics.

 ### lyft_vpc_networking_spec